Fast and Accurate Image Restoration and Generation with Rank Enhanced Linear Attention: Experiments

 \textbf{Raindrop Removal.} Tab.~\ref{tab:raindrop} shows the raindrop removal results on the Raindrop~\cite{raindrop} dataset.
 Compared to recent methods AST~\cite{ast} and Histoformer~\cite{histo}, LAformer achieves a PSNR gain of 1.06 dB and 0.32 dB, respectively.

 \textbf{Low-light Enhancement.} As shown in Tab.~\ref{tab:lowlight}, LAformer achieves the best PSNR score for all datasets.
-Fig.~\ref{fig:visual_haze_lowlight} shows that LAformer produces the clearest visual results, while the results of the comparative methods contain noticeable noise and artifacts. \textbf{All-in-One IR.} We further validate the effectiveness of LAformer on the all-in-one IR task.
-Following the five-task setting of DiffUIR~\cite{diffuir}, we train a single LAformer model to address five different types of degradations.
+Fig.~\ref{fig:visual_haze_lowlight} shows that LAformer produces the clearest visual results, while the results of the comparative methods contain noticeable noise and artifacts.

+\textbf{All-in-One IR.} We further validate the effectiveness of LAformer on the all-in-one IR task.
+Following the five-task setting of \cite{diffuir,ai2024lora}, we train a single LAformer model to address five different types of degradations.
 As shown in Tab.~\ref{tab:5task}, our LAformer outperforms DiffUIR across all tasks, delivering significant performance gains.
 This further highlights the strong representation capacity of LAformer, which achieves superior results without requiring any specialized design for the all-in-one IR task.